fredhutchio/r_intro/README.md

 ## Description

-Description: This four-class course is designed to introduce attendees to R statistical programming and its broad applications.
+This four-class course is designed to introduce attendees to R statistical programming and its broad applications.
 Each two hour session will include brief tutorials interspersed with challenge exercises, and assumes attendees have no prior computer coding experience.
 At the end of this course, you will be able to use R to import, manipulate, and visualize data.
+Please see each set of class materials for specific learning objectives.

 This repository is adapted from content originally appearing in [R for data analysis and visualization of Ecological Data](https://datacarpentry.org/R-ecology-lesson/), Copyright (c) Data Carpentry.
+See links at the bottom of each lesson for specific episodes from Carpentries material that have been modified.

---Required software--: Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/#r-and-rstudio).
+**Required software**: Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/#r-and-rstudio).
 The HackMD (interactive page used for sharing links and information) for this course is here: https://hackmd.io/@k8hertweck/introR

 ## Schedule